The Myth Of Dollar Cost Averaging

 2) Does spreading the investment, periodically, over time reduce risk?

-I wish the answer to this was as simple as showing one chart ... but it isn't.
-I'll provide some links later on, for the enthusiast, but, for now, I'll try ... and hope I succeed ... to explain why DCA comes up short.
+I wish the answer to this was as simple as showing one chart, but it isn't.
+I'll provide some links later on, for the enthusiast, but, for now, I'll try and hope I succeed to explain why DCA comes up short.

-Since it is my contention that DCA survives as a myth because the "logic" seems plausible ...
-I'll attempt to avoid all the math and, instead, provide the logical "holes".
+Since it is my contention that DCA survives as a myth because the "logic" seems plausible, I'll attempt to avoid all the math, and instead, provide the logical "holes."

 Psychological factors: DCA provides a disciplined regimen, if followed, that will invest money when the market falls.
 This discipline is essential.
 We would all agree that if one didn't deploy cash when the market dropped, DCA loses one of its biggest advantages.

-In this regard DCA expects that the investor will overcome the natural behavioral tendency to make investments in a down market, simply because they made a logical decision to do so, some months in the past.
+In this regard, DCA expects that the investor will overcome the natural behavioral tendency to make investments in a down market, simply because they made a logical decision to do so, some months in the past.

-Remember, we're NOT talking about investing out of your paycheck into your 401k and SIP or similar AUTOMATIC plans.
-That's NOT DCA ...
-DCA is where one has, say, $120,000 ... decides to invest $10,000 per month ... the market drops suddenly by 5% and DCA demands the next $10,000 to be deployed.
+Remember, we're NOT talking about investing out of your paycheck into your 401(k) and SIP or similar AUTOMATIC plans.
+That's NOT DCA.
+DCA is where one has, say, $120,000, decides to invest $10,000 per month, the market drops suddenly by 5% and DCA demands the next $10,000 to be deployed.

 Most every investor struggles emotionally with market volatility.
 How many times have you laid out a plan only to second-guess yourself at the moment of truth?